JuneWprog/pro-angular/udemy-angular-section7/README.md

 ```
 host means: “What should happen between the directive and the HTML element it is attached to?”
 When you attach this directive to a DOM element, bind some DOM events/properties to methods or values from the directive class.”

+Pipes:
+trasnform the way data is displayed
+currency pipe